doctest/doctest/doc/markdown/roadmap.md

 - add support for <=, >= to Approx - like requested with [catch](https://github.com/philsquared/Catch/issues/651)
 - the set holding all registered tests should use a specialized allocator to minimize program startup time
 - pool allocator for the ```String``` class - currently very unoptimized
-- a mechanism for translating exceptions - users should be able to teach the framework about their types (look at Catch for this)
+- a mechanism for translating exceptions - users should be able to teach the framework about their types (look at Catch)
 - support for ```std::exception``` and derivatives (mainly for calling the ```.what()``` method when caught unexpectedly)
 - crash handling: signals on UNIX platforms or structured exceptions on Windows (should also have DOCTEST_CONFIG_NO_SIGNAL_CATCHING)
 - support for tags